gaoDean/autolist.nvim/README.md

 	<dt>Why did I create autolist?</dt>
 	<dd>It sounds simple, but all I wanted was a list continuation plugin in lua that makes lists function better.
 Bullets.vim works, but it is written in vimscript and is more than a thousand lines long.
 Needless to say, I couldn't find a suitable one, so I decided to create my own.</dd>
 	<dt>Why use autolist?</dt>
-	<dd>Autolist lua directory is just 18K (according to `du -Ah`), with the files complete with comments and formatting.
+	<dd>Autolist lua directory is just 18K (according to <code>du -Ah</code>), with the files complete with comments and formatting.
 It strives to be as minimal as possible, while implementing basic functionality of automatic lists, and implements context aware renumbering/marking of list entries, to take your mind off the formatting, and have it work in the background while you write down your thoughts.</dd>
 </dl>